Most people are aware that high cholesterol causes health issues, but many aren’t aware of the impact it can have on your vision.

 As well as high cholesterol affecting our eyes and vision, it affects your overall health and well being.
 A well balanced and nutritious diet, plus regular exercise can help combat high cholesterol.

-Read more on eye health, laser eye surgery and vision here.
+To read more on eye health, laser eye surgery and vision, visit our guide page.